shicks/ahep/site/modules/1869-i-could-do-that/index.md

 : a shop that sells hats

 Abolitionist
-: a person who tried to end slavery
+: a person who worked to end slavery

 Saloon
 : a place for the sale and drinking of alcoholic drinks